samhocevar/wincompose/README.md

 immediately type **q** because there is currently no rule starting with <kbd>q</kbd>.

-As of now, WinCompose is almost fully translated to Belarusian, Chinese, Danish, Dutch, Estonian, Finnish, French, German, Greek, Italian, Polish, Russian, Spanish and Swedish.
-It is partially translated to Czech, Indonesian, Irish, Sardinian, Serbian and Slovak.
+As of now, WinCompose is almost fully translated to Belarusian, Chinese, Czech, Dutch, Estonian, French, German, Greek, Italian, Japanese, Lithuanian, Norwegian, Polish, Portuguese, Brazilian Portuguese, Russian, Sardinian, Spanish, and Swedish.
+It is partially translated to Danish, Esperanto, Finnish, Hungarian, Indonesian, Irish, Romanian, Serbian, Slovak, and Slovenian.
 You can help us translate it to more languages using the Weblate project:

 <a href="https://hosted.weblate.org/engage/wincompose/?utm_source=widget"><img src="https://hosted.weblate.org/widgets/wincompose-287x66-white.png" alt="Translation status" /></a>